 There are many ways in which fuel and emissions can be reduced in ship operation.
 One of them is by optimising the trim and draft of the vessel to achieve minimum fuel consumption.
 However, getting accurate data needed for trim optimisation is not easy, while being essential for its success.
 This is where CFD comes in.
 Read about how it is used by one of the largest shipping companies here.

 The main purpose of the method used to acquire trim optimisation data, is to relate propulsion power to draft, speed and static trim of the vessel.
-The method offers draft optimisation as a byproduct, since fuel consumption can also be compared for various drafts in balast condition.
+The method offers draft optimisation as a byproduct since fuel consumption can also be compared for various drafts in ballast condition.
 The differences between individual trims can be small from the hydrodynamic point of view, which is why a precise method is necessary to produce reliable data.
 Model tests present the most reliable way of acquiring data, while CFD offers similar accuracy, for a fraction of the cost.

 Optimising Trim in Waves

 The simulations used for trim optimisation are typically performed in calm water conditions.
 It is generally accepted that otpimisation trends calculated in calm water will be reflected in ocean waves conditions.
 It is however useful to check whether that is true for a few conditions where the savings exist, to verify that the savings will also be present in realistic predominant sea conditions which the ship encounters.
 Have a look at a study done for an Aframax vessel on this link, and a video showing the comparison.